 2) Subject lines that communicate urgency

 People also tend to have a FOMO case (Fear of missing out) when it comes to certain situations.
-Creating a subject line that creates a sense of urgency and an email that entices a call-to-action causes media outlets to consider picking up a story quicker so that they don’t miss out on a great opportunity.
+Developing a subject line that creates a sense of urgency and an email that entices a call-to-action causes media outlets to consider picking up a story faster so that they don’t miss out on a great opportunity.
 Setting a deadline or insinuating that there may be others interested in the content causes media outlets to think about featuring your brand in a story for their audience.

 3) Subjects that are personalized

 Journalists like to feel special.
 By doing research on specific journalists, as well as their previous content, and writing styles, you can personalize your subject line to appeal to a journalist’s interests.
 If you speak to a journalist in a way that appeals to them, they are more likely to consider your pitch.